-The ratings assigned to the bank facilities and debt instruments of Nayara Energy Limited (Nayara) continue to derive strength from its strong operating profile as it operates India's second-largest single-location oil refinery with a high Nelson Complexity Index (NCI), and the strategic location of its refinery along with captive port terminal and power plant, the healthy throughput levels in FY23 (refers to the period from April 1 to March 31) and Q1FY24, the long-term benefits being derived from forward-integration in the form of a sizeable and growing presence in the fuel retailing space, and significant improvement in the gross refining margins (GRMs) in FY23 and the current fiscal (until Q1FY24) resulting in improved financial performance of the company with significant deleveraging along-with its strong liquidity.
-The ratings also continue to factor the risk management systems put in place by Nayara to hedge against fluctuations in currency and crude oil prices, while its presence in retail provides stability to the company's revenue stream and insulates the business from vagaries of fluctuations in the refining segment.
+Ratings assigned to bank facilities and debt instruments of Nayara Energy Limited (Nayara) continue to derive strength from its strong operating profile as it operates India's second-largest single-location oil refinery with a high Nelson Complexity Index (NCI), and the strategic location of its refinery along with captive port terminal and power plant, healthy throughput levels in FY23 (refers to period from April 1 to March 31) and 9MFY24, long-term benefits being derived from forward-integration in the form of a sizeable and growing presence in the fuel retailing space, significant improvement in the gross refining margins (GRMs) in FY23 and the current fiscal (until 9MFY24) resulting in improved financial performance of the company with significant deleveraging along-with its strong liquidity.
+Ratings also continue to factor risk management systems put in place by Nayara to hedge against fluctuations in currency and crude oil prices, while its presence in retail provides stability to the company's revenue stream and insulates the business from vagaries of fluctuations in the refining segment.

-The above ratings strengths are, however, tempered by negative impact of the ongoing Russia-Ukraine conflict on the credit rating of Rosneft Oil Company (Rosneft; one of the key shareholders of Nayara) by global credit rating agencies, Nayara's exposure to the fluctuations in crack spreads, moderate (although improving) debt metrics, the competitive industry scenario as well as inherent government regulation risk in the Indian oil and gas sector, apart from risks associated with execution and stabilisation of the ongoing petrochemicals project which is delayed compared to previously envisaged timelines.
+However, above rating strengths are, tempered by negative impact of the ongoing Russia-Ukraine conflict on the credit rating of Rosneft Oil Company (Rosneft; one of the key shareholders of Nayara) by global credit rating agencies, Nayara's exposure to the fluctuations in crack spreads, moderate (although improving) debt metrics, competitive industry scenario as well as inherent government regulation risk in the Indian oil and gas sector, apart from risks associated with execution and stabilisation of the ongoing petrochemicals project which is delayed compared to previously envisaged timelines.